 The switch responds to a short push to change between settings, and a long push (push and hold down) to turn off from any setting.

-Custom designed Nora 4 (nor4) light engine, featuring pair of advanced 'dual range' LED drivers, providing enhanced fine current control over the wide range of outputs demanded by highest specification caving light.
+Custom designed Nora 4 (nor4) light engine, featuring two advanced 'dual range' LED drivers (or 'QUAD' driver if you wish), providing enhanced fine current control over the wide range of outputs demanded by highest specification caving light.
 Stable light output, equally as effective at both high and very low outputs.